chudnovskyi/my-anime-list/README.md

 - Thymeleaf

+## Additional Tools
+- Lombok: A library used to reduce boilerplate code in Java.
+- Swagger: An API documentation and testing tool.

 ## Features
-- Login/Registration (including validation and required email verification).
+- Login/Registration: Users can create an account and log in, with email verification required.
-- Filtered anime search by title and genres. (pagination)
+- Filtered anime search: Users can search for anime by title and genres, with pagination support.
-- Top anime by it's rating. (pagination)
+- Top anime: A list of the top rated anime, with pagination support.
-- Random anime generation.
+- Random anime generation: Users can generate a random anime to watch.
-- Access to detailed information about each anime, including its trailer (if available).
+- Detailed anime information: Users can access information about each anime, including its trailer (if available).
-- Write and delete comments under any anime with validation for at least of 5 characters length.
+- Reviews: Users can write and delete reviews about any anime, with validation for at least 5 characters.
-- Ability to add anime to sections: watching, planning, completed, on hold, dropped.
-- Mark anime as favourite, rate it in score of 1 to 10.
-- View a list of selected anime in any section, sorted by user personal rating. (pagination)
+- Anime sections: Users can add anime to sections (watching, planning, completed, on-hold, dropped) and view a list of selected anime in each section, sorted by user personal rating.
+- Favourites: Users can mark anime as favourites and rate them on a scale of 1 to 10.
-- Profile page where users can upload a profile photo and see available roles.
+- Profile page: Users can upload a profile photo and view available roles.
-- Page only available to users with admin role (at the moment without much functionality).
+- Admin page: A page only available to users with the admin role (currently with limited functionality).
-- Encrypted user passwords with the Bcrypt algorithm
+- Encrypted passwords: User passwords are encrypted using the Bcrypt algorithm for enhanced security.

 # SQL Schema